gschneiderv/household-bills/README.md

    - https://docs.docker.com/desktop/install/mac-install/
    - https://docs.docker.com/desktop/install/linux-install/

+2. Make sure that docker is running.

+   - This can be done by opening Docker Desktop.

-2. In terminal pointing to project folder (household-bills), run command `docker compose up -d`
+3. In terminal, with docker running and pointing to project folder (household-bills), run command `docker compose up -d`
     - This can be done from the IDE terminal
     - Or from the computer terminal pointing to the folder where the compose.yaml of the project is.
       - In Windows: `cd <folder address>`